 a.
 You must write and send a thank you note to the sponsor of the scholarship(s) you received.
 Please keep an additional copy for us (ESSF).

 b.
 In order to receive your scholarship money, you must send us a copy of your thank you note(s) and proof of enrollment (which can be a bill or a schedule showing full time enrollment of at least 12 credits).
-These documents must be in our hands by September 30; otherwise your scholarship money will be given to an alternate recipient by October 2nd.
+These documents must be in our hands by August 31st, otherwise your scholarship money will be given to an alternate recipient.

 c.
 The second half of your scholarship will be paid to you when you send a report card from your fall semester with a “C” or better average and a copy of your fall schedule for the second semester.
-These documents must be in our hands by January 31st or your money will be given to an alternate recipient by February 2nd.
+These documents must be in our hands by January 31st, otherwise your money will be given to an alternate recipient.

 Of note: Some scholarships are paid in total in the second semester.
 Follow the procedure for the second half but also include the copy of your thank you note.